 These almost homemade small-batch cinnamon rolls with a creamy cream cheese frosting are the perfect weekend breakfast treat.
 Easy enough to make in the morning for fresh warm rolls or you can prepare the dough the night before and pop in the oven while you make coffee.
-No mixer needed; you can make these in the middle of the night if you are suddenly hit with a cinnamon roll craving!
+No mixer is needed; you can make these in the middle of the night if you are suddenly hit with a cinnamon roll craving!

-This small batch cinnamon rolls recipe fits nicely in a 6-inch cake pan and cooks perfectly in a conventional or countertop oven.
+This small-batch cinnamon rolls recipe fits nicely in a 6-inch cake pan and cooks perfectly in a conventional or countertop oven.

 - Pillsbury Grand Biscuits: The 10.2-ounce package make 4 perfectly sized cinnamon rolls.